manili/MYTH-workshop/README.md

   ![Ofast](Images/Lab1/Ofast.png)

+Now our main question about the difference of `-O1` and `-Ofast` options could be answered.
 It is observed that using `-Ofast` option may reduce the number of instructions from 15 to 12 campared to `-O1`.
 [This](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) is a compelete reference for the GCC compiler optimization options.

 ### Spike simulation and debug